Amthieu/myvizzo/website/tmp/VIZZO_COPYWRITING_GUIDE.md

 This is why reviews matter more than ever—not less.
 Vizzo helps businesses capture the reviews they deserve, so they show up when AI assistants make recommendations.

 **The SaaS Component:**
 The device is only half the product.
-The dashboard (app.vizzo.shop) provides:
+The dashboard (app.myvizzo.com) provides:
 - Real-time review monitoring across platforms
 - Trend analysis (are reviews improving or declining?)
 - AI-generated response suggestions for negative reviews